Not sure what career to choose? Contact us

 VET FEE-HELP for existing students

-For more information please contact your campus/college or refer to the Commonwealth Department of Education and Training website.
+For more information regarding the VET FEE-HELP "opt in" process, please refer to the Commonwealth Department of Education and Training website.

 The VET Student Loan program allows eligible students to defer tuition fees for approved diplomas or advanced diplomas.